Using an Adoption Agency

-One of the main benefits of a private adoption agency is that it will provide extensive counseling for adoptive parents, children (if old enough), and even the biological parents of the child.
+One of the main benefits of a private adoption agency is that it will provide extensive counseling for adoptive parents, children, and even a child's biological parents.
 In addition to helping smooth the transition to a new family, counseling has the benefit of protecting the adoptive parent later on in the process.
-Generally, biological parents who don't receive counseling are less likely to sign the necessary paperwork to finalize the process.
+Generally speaking, biological parents who don't receive counseling are less likely to sign the necessary paperwork to finalize the process.

 However, there are also disadvantages to private agencies.
-They're often very selective when it comes to the parents that they work with.
-In addition, private agencies usually only find infants or pregnant women that don't want their babies.
-This means that there are generally few non-infant children adopted through private agencies.
-They use many screening factors to pick and choose which parents they like to work with, such as:
+They're often very selective when it comes to the parents with whom they work.
+In addition, private agencies tend to handle fewer infant adoptions.
+They use many screening factors to pick and choose adoptive parents, such as:

 - Marital status